stineje/CharLib/README.md

 - 🌶️ Compatible with ngspice and Xyce

 ## Introduction
-CharLib is an open cell library characterizer originally based on [libretto](https://github.com/snishizawa/libretto).
+CharLib is an open cell library characterizer.
 The current version supports timing characterization of combinational and sequential cells.

 ## Installation
 CharLib can be installed from [PyPI](https://pypi.org/project/charlib) using pip: